When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

-This article will explain much about Used Car Mechanical Breakdown Insurance (MBI), and how you can get the most of this policy for your used car.
+This article will explain much about Used Car Mechanical Breakdown Insurance (MBI), and how you can get the most out of this policy for your used car.
 But do check Tips on how to haggle when buying a used car.

 What is Mechanical Breakdown Insurance?

-This particular insurance coverage helps to cover the cost of unplanned car repairs for quite several issues such as brakes, oil pumps, gears, electrical systems, and other parts of the car.
+This particular insurance coverage helps to cover the cost of unplanned car repairs for several issues such as brakes, oil pumps, gears, electrical systems, and other parts of the car.